FF-Projects-HQ/docs.kalopsiaxr/About/What_IsNot_Kalopsia_XR.md

 * We integrated **photography snapshot function** to for enabling its user to get some realistic state photos.
 * We integrated **pre-defined material assignment** editor.
 Engineer can not create a material from start but they can assign various materials from our library to their objects.

-**Even if we disabled these features, we have prepared their functions in our source code.
+**Even if we disabled these features, we prepared their functions in our source code.
 So if our customers will want these features from us, we can just integrate them in a short time.**